aditi262022/WebsiteBlocker/README.md

 # WebsiteBlocker

-Building a Robust Website Blocker with Python
+Building a Website Blocker with Python

 Developed a robust Website Blocker application using Python, employing the Model-View-Controller (MVC) architectural pattern for streamlined organization and modularity.
 This project leverages platform compatibility, ensuring seamless functionality across various operating systems—Windows, macOS, and Linux—allowing users a versatile experience.